playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 </ng-template>
 ```

 Here, you can see that `let-templateVariableName="contextKeyName"` is the syntax to bind any named context key's value to the template input variable with the name you provided after `let`.
-There is an edge-case you've probable noticed though, the `$implicit` key of the context is treated as a default of sorts, allowing a user to simply leave `let-templateVariableName` to be the value of the `$implicit` key of the context value.
+There is an edge-case you've probably noticed though, the `$implicit` key of the context is treated as a default of sorts, allowing a user to simply leave `let-templateVariableName` to be the value of the `$implicit` key of the context value.

 #### Clarification on Gotchas

 ##### Template Input Variable Names
-As a qiuck note, I only named these template input variables differently from the context value key in order to make it clear that you may do so. `let-personName="personName"` is not only valid, but can be clearer to other developers of it's intentions in the code.
+As a quick note, I only named these template input variables differently from the context value key in order to make it clear that you may do so. `let-personName="personName"` is not only valid, but can be clearer to other developers of it's intentions in the code.

 ##### Template Variable Access

-It's also important to note that _a template input variable (`<ng-template let-var>`) is bound to it's children and the tag itself_ while _template reference variables (`<ng-template #var>`) are also accessable by sibling tags_.
+It's also important to note that _a template input variable (`<ng-template let-var>`) is bound to it's children and the tag itself_ while _template reference variables (`<ng-template #var>`) are also accessible by sibling tags_.

-Neither of them are accessable further up the *view hierarchy tree*.
+Neither of them are accessible further up the *view hierarchy tree*.

 > "view hierarchy tree" is a term for the tree of tags that are defined by tags in the Angular template.
 This is a more correct term for "DOM tree" since Angular handles a lot of logic regarding templates without rendering that into the DOM itself.